ks927/codeks/about.md

 ### A bit of Self-Indulgence

-Whenever I find a blog that addresses my question, I hate any kind of fluff leading up to the solution.
-Therefore, for the most part, my posts will be as straight-to-the-point as possible.
+When I find a blog that addresses my question, I hate any kind of fluff leading up to the solution.
+So for the most part, my posts will be as straight-to-the-point as possible.
 However, I am also using this blog partially for selfish reasons.
 I love writing and self-improvement, and I want an outlet for improving my writing.
 In addition to simple, straightforward solution posts, longer, more personal articles will be sprinkled in.
-At best I hope to relate to readers, and at worst, to channel narcissism into a way to improve myself.
+At best I hope to relate to readers.
+At worst, to improve myself.